Time-of-flight camera: Interference

 For Direct TOF type cameras that use a single laser pulse for illumination, because the single laser pulse is short (e.g. 10 nanoseconds), the round trip TOF to and from the objects in the field of view is correspondingly short (e.g. 100 meters = 660 ns TOF round trip).
 For an imager capturing at 30 Hz, the probability of an interfering interaction is the time that the camera acquisition gate is open divided by the time between laser pulses or approximately 1 in 50,000 (0.66 μs divided by 33 ms).

 Multiple reflections

 In contrast to laser scanning systems where a single point is illuminated, the time-of-flight cameras illuminate a whole scene.
 For a phase difference device (amplitude modulated array), due to multiple reflections, the light may reach the objects along several paths.
 Therefore, the measured distance may be greater than the true distance.
 Direct TOF imagers are vulnerable if the light is reflecting from a specular surface.
 There are published papers available that outline the strengths and weaknesses of the various TOF devices and approaches.

 Applications

+Time-of-flight cameras are used for a wide variety of applications.
+Examples include robotics and touchless user interfaces.

+In traffic enforcement

+Continuous-wave ToF systems are used to detect retroreflective surfaces such as license plates and vehicle reflectors.
+These systems capture a sequence of depth images to track vehicle positions in 3D space over time.
+By analyzing the trajectory of these points, they can accurately calculate the speed of vehicles, independently of the distance and angle between the vehicle and the camera.